Equivalent Mechanical Models for Sloshing: Mass-spring-damper model

 \section{Mass-spring-damper model}

-The mass-spring-damper model is an alternative mechanical model that can be used to represent sloshing dynamics.
-This section provides a rigorous mathematical approach to prove the exact equivalence between the linearized pendulum dynamics and the linearized mass-spring-damper dynamics, and demostrates once again how the inclusion of a nominal longitudinal force modifies the linearized dynamics of the global system.
+The mass--spring--damper model provides an alternative equivalent mechanical representation of propellant sloshing.
+This section presents a rigorous derivation establishing the exact equivalence between the linearized pendulum model and the linearized mass--spring--damper dynamics.
+In doing so, it further highlights how the presence of a nominal longitudinal force modifies the linearized behavior of the coupled system.

-For sake of simplicity, we consider a 2D mass-spring system (i.e., no damper) with the mass located in $P$, and stiffness coefficient $k$ acting along ${\bm{x}}_B$ and ${\bm{y}}_B$.
-We assume that no relative motion is allowed between the mass-spring mass and the rigid body along ${\bm{z}}_B$.
-With this hypotheses, and following the same approach and linearization hypotheses used to derive the equations of motion of the pendulum with respect to $\bar G$, the nonlinear rigid body dynamics and the mass-spring translational dynamics are
+For simplicity, a two-dimensional mass--spring system is considered, neglecting damping.
+The sloshing mass is assumed to be concentrated at point $P$, while linear springs of stiffness $k$ act along the ${\bm{x}}_B$ and ${\bm{y}}_B$ directions.
+No relative motion between the sloshing mass and the rigid body is allowed along ${\bm{z}}_B$.
+Under these assumptions, and following the same modeling and linearization procedure adopted for the pendulum formulation with respect to $\bar G$, the nonlinear equations governing the rigid-body dynamics and the mass--spring translational motion can be written as